advancedresearch/the_century_of_satire/catacomb-paintings.md

 Christianity and Judaism co-evolved alongside each other in the 2nd century.
 Their cultural identities are evolving from a broader religious practice called "Yahwism" by modern scholars.

-The common ritual performed in catacombs were a family as part of their regular activity holding meals for the dead.
+The common ritual performed in catacombs was a family as part of their regular activity holding meals for the dead.
+This ritual was common, regardless religion.

 ### Jesus raising Lazarus from the dead